-- 9. Periodic and a final written and skills competency examinations; - 10.
+- 9. Periodic and final written and skills competency examinations. - 10.
 That a challenge provision and/or examination is provided for those that meet the requirements of CCR, Title 22, Div.
 9 Ch.
 2. - 11.
-That a refresher course is included, for the basic program (programs may be approved that offer only refresher courses). - 12.
-That the SCEMSA EMT Student Roster is forwarded to SCEMSA within fifteen (15) days of course completion.
-The SCEMSA EMT Student Roster shall include the name and address of each person that receives a course completion record along with the date of course completion, type of course completed (EMT or refresher) and whether the student passed the final skills examination. - 13.
-That SCEMSA is notified within thirty (30) calendar days of any change in program name, address, telephone number, program director, clinical coordinator, primary contact, and/or principal instructor(s). - 14.
+That a refresher course is included for the basic program (programs may be approved that offer only refresher courses). - 12.
+That SCEMSA is notified within thirty (30) calendar days of any change in program name, address, telephone number, program director, clinical coordinator, primary contact, and/or principal instructor(s). - 13.
 All records are available to SCEMSA upon request.
-All approved EMT Training Programs are subject to scheduled or unscheduled site visits by SCEMSA staff. - 15.
+All approved EMT Training Programs are subject to scheduled or unscheduled site visits by SCEMSA staff. - 14.
 Individual classes/courses are open for scheduled or unscheduled visits by SCEMSA staff and/or the LEMSA in whose jurisdiction the course is given.